COVESA/cdsp/examples/vehicle-speed-downsample-iotdb/README.md

 *Programmed*: Whilst the example uses interactive methods, the same can easily be codified.

 ## How-To Tutorial
+Having explained the implementation in the previous section, in this section we will provide a How-To to illustrate the steps.

-In this How-To we will use the IoTDB CLI client to send SQL commands on its command line to the database.
+We will use the IoTDB CLI client to send SQL commands on its command line to the database.
 ### Preparation
 1. Open a terminal.
 We will use this to run docker commands.
 2. Open another terminal.
 We will use this to run the IoTDB CLI client.